-Working Group on Enforced or Involuntary Disappearances - Procedures
+Procedures of the Working Group on Enforced or Involuntary Disappearances

-When credible allegations are received that a person has been arrested, detained, abducted, or otherwise deprived of his liberty and has been enforcedly disappeared or is at risk of being disappeared, the Working Group will transmit those allegations to the Minister for Foreign Affairs of the Government concerned by the most direct and rapid means requesting said Government to carry out investigations to clarify the fate or whereabouts of the person(s) concerned and to inform the Working Group about the results.
-The transmission of urgent appeals is authorized by the Chairperson on the basis of a specific delegation of power given to him by the Group.
+When credible allegations are received that a person has been arrested, detained, abducted, or otherwise deprived of their liberty and has been forcibly disappeared or is at risk of being disappeared, the Working Group will transmit those allegations to the Minister for Foreign Affairs of the Government concerned by the most direct and rapid means.
+The Working Group will request said Government to carry out investigations to clarify the fate or whereabouts of the person(s) concerned and to inform the Working Group about the results.
+The transmission of urgent appeals is authorized by the Chairperson on the basis of a specific delegation of power given to them by the Group.

 Any substantive additional information which the sources submit on an outstanding case is placed before the Working Group and, following its approval, transmitted to the Government concerned.